MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/xaml/index.md

 ## [Introduction](introduction.md)

 Xamarin.Forms applications often contain multiple controls that have an identical appearance.
 Setting the appearance of each individual control can be repetitive and error prone.
-Instead, styles can be created that customize control appearance by grouping and settings properties available on the control type.
+Instead, styles can be created that customize control appearance by grouping and setting properties available on the control type.

 ## [Explicit Styles](explicit.md)